-Although our consumption of palm oil is minimal, because the production of palm oil is linked to deforestation, biodiversity destruction and human rights abuses, we have an important role to play in ensuring that the palm oil in our supply chain - no matter how small - comes from sustainable sources.
 Upholding the commitments in our palm oil policy, including our commitment to source 100 percent RSPO certified palm oil, palm kernel oil and their derivatives through the Mass Balance supply chain model by 2020, depends on our engagement with our suppliers.
-For these reasons, suppliers are relevant and always included in our forest-related risk assessments.
+For these reasons, suppliers are relevant and always included in our forestrelated risk assessments.
+In 2020, we were able to reach our goal on time, ending the year for IFF with 97% RSPO certified volumes and 3% book & claim credits (including smallholder credits) to reach 100%, as planned.
+Moreover, in 2020, we have also launched and communicated the first Responsible Sourcing Policy.
+This Policy outlines IFF's expectations with respect to the responsible sourcing of raw materials, including the requirement to ensure that natural raw materials and naturally derived ingredients are not linked to deforestation, conversion of peat lands or high conservation-value areas, or exploitation of indigenous people, workers and local communities.
+We review our supplier base annually to assess the RSPO certification status and consider the feasibility of RSPO certification from suppliers as part of our strategic planning.
+Furthermore, we continued to utilize insights during the year from our recent palm traceability study.
+Upstream investigation was completed for nine suppliers in 2019, representing 93% of palm volumes for the IFF business (excluding Frutarom).
 IFF has rigorous quality expectations for our suppliers.
 Our FSSC 22000 certified Vendor Management Program and auditors help ensure that our supply chain meets these expectations.
 We focus our supplier engagement efforts on certain key suppliers that are critical to our business, reviewing the list annually as our supply chain evolves.
 We require that these suppliers be assessed through EcoVadis or Sedex, two supply chain information platforms that help us drive improvement in labor standards, health and safety, environmental management and ethical business conduct.
-In 2019, approximately 75% of legacy IFF's direct global spend was with suppliers assessed through EcoVadis or Sedex.
+In 2020, approximately 90% of IFF's business-critical suppliers were assessed through EcoVadis or Sedex (compared to 75% in 2019).
 In 2018, IFF began assessing supplier risk by engaging suppliers through the CDP Supply Chain program.
-We continued to do so in 2019 and we saw an average increase of 2% in supplier response rate.
-We will continue to monitor supply and to work closely with our suppliers to achieve our commitments, including periodic field visits to their plantations.
+We continued to do so in 2020 and doubled the number of suppliers in the program.